 Upstack has metamorphosed from a bootstrapped startup with three developers and a dream to become the go to remote development company for startups that want help building products that matter.

-Now with over 300 skilled and vetted developers, I still make it a priority to find the best and most dedicated talent.
+Now with over 300 skilled and vetted developers, from expert php developers to vetted iOS developers, I still make it a priority to find the best and most dedicated talent.
 The HR department shortlists candidates and then the team tests the skill levels and only select the most qualified individuals, read more about our process, here.
 We pride ourselves in being able to hire some of the best development talent in the world.
 Keep on reading to find out what an average day in the life of the Upstack Developer looks like.

 A good work life balance is important.
 A lot of our developers are parents, spouses, and significant others.
 Working remotely allows them the time they want with the people that matter the most.
 Over communicating helps us make sure that we are on the same page so our developers can schedule work time and personal time without letting one suffer for the sake of the other.
 This is really important to us here at Upstack because it helps to create the best atmosphere and happier, more productive developers.